 - Tier 3 Tertiary training is designed to support the individual student system with emphasis on practical function based assessments, behavior support plans and school-based wraparound supports

-Contact and Registration Information: To get more information, schedule a PBIS Overview Presentation for your site/district, or register for PBIS Implementation Training, contact: Ken Fitzgerald at kfitzgerald [ahtsym] stancoe [dhotsym] org ((link sends e-mail)) or (209) 238-1381.
+Contact and Registration Information: To get more information, schedule a PBIS Overview Presentation for your site/district, or register for PBIS Implementation Training, contact: Shannon Breslin, sbreslin [ahtsym] stancoe [dhotsym] org, or, (209) 238-1376.

-Participating Districts: For access to training materials and handouts, contact Ian Stambaugh at istambaugh [ahtsym] stancoe [dhotsym] org. or (209) 238-1362, or Event Planning Specialist, Teresa Ventura, tventura [ahtsym] stancoe [dhotsym] org or phone (209) 238-1375.
+Participating Districts: For access to training materials and handouts, contact Student Support Specialist, Ian Stambaugh at istambaugh [ahtsym] stancoe [dhotsym] org. or phone (209) 238-1362, or Event Planning Specialist, Teresa Ventura, tventura [ahtsym] stancoe [dhotsym] org or phone (209) 238-1375.